Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Sadly, maternity units at Nottingham University Hospitals have been rated inadequate since 2020 and are the subject of a wider review by senior midwife Donna Ockenden, who published a report into the biggest NHS maternity scandal in Shropshire last year.

-Ms Ockenden said the suffering of Wynter's family should be "at the forefront of everyone's mind" and we absolutely echo her words.
+Ms Ockenden said the suffering of Wynter's family should be "at the forefront of everyone's mind" and we echo her words.

 We understand that more than 900 families and 400 staff are contributing to the review about concerns over maternity care at the trust, and Donna Ockenden urged more to contact the investigation.